shaunsmith/functionslab/0-Setup.md

 ## All Set!

-Now that you're logged into your development machine, cloned the repo, and are able to communicate with Oracle Functions it's time to get started!
+Now that you're logged into your development machine and are able to communicate with Oracle Functions it's time to get started!

 NEXT: [*Function Labs*](1-Labs.md), UP: [*INDEX*](README.md)